Macroscopic bioinspired magnetic active matter and the physical limits of magnetotaxis

 We proceed to examine the dynamics of the system in detail using molecular dynamics simulations (See Fig.\ref{FIG3} and Supplementary Information).
 In this description, inertial magnets interact through the full long-range Coulomb potential in the dumbbell approach \cite{Vokoun201155,Vokoun20093758,ryzhkin2005magnetic,castelnovo2008magnetic,mellado2010dynamics,concha2018PRL,cisternas2021stable}.

 The physical parameters employed in numerical simulations were directly measured (See details in Supplementary Information).
 The measurement of $F_{0}$, and $\Gamma$ was done by using an incline and analyzing quasi-1D trajectories (See Supplementary Information S4). $I_{z}$ was measured using a torsion pendulum configuration (See Supplementary Information S7), and $\Gamma_{r}$ was measured by analyzing the angular dynamics after a {\bf{MagD-bot}} hits a hard wall (See Supplementary Information S8).
-Magnetic interactions were measured using special non magnetic holders installed on an Instron universal testing machine that measured the interaction force between magnets (Supplementary Information S6).
-From this information we calibrated the magnets used in our experiments obtaining a saturation magnetization as $M_{s}=(1.1\pm 0.10)\times 10^{6}$ A $m^{-1}$ which is in agreement with the available data for the magnetization of Neodymium rods, validating the dumbbell approximation when the rods are separated by a distance $z>2r$, as previously pointed out \cite{Vokoun201155,Vokoun20093758,mellado2012macroscopic}.
+Magnetic interactions were measured using special non-magnetic holders installed on an Instron universal testing machine that measured the interaction force between magnets (Supplementary Information S6).
+From this information we calibrated the magnets used in our experiments obtaining a saturation magnetization as, $M_{s}=(1.1\pm 0.10)\times 10^{6}$ A $m^{-1}$, which is in agreement with the available data for the magnetization of Neodymium rods, validating the dumbbell approximation when the rods are separated by a distance $z>2r$, as previously pointed out \cite{Vokoun201155,Vokoun20093758,mellado2012macroscopic}.
 That information allowed the measurement of the magnetic charge in the dumbbell approximation.
 The ratio between $\Gamma_{r}$ and the rotational noise amplitude, $D_{r}$, was measured using the angular autocorrelation of $\theta(t)$ (See Supplementary Information S8).
-Therefore, in our simulations there are no free parameters in striking contrast with most available literature.
+Therefore, once the independently measured inputs are fixed, the simulations contain no adjustable fit parameters.
 Simulation results for {\bf{MagD-bots}} are shown in Fig.\ref{FIG3} in good agreement with experimental results (Fig.\ref{FIG2}).
-The evolution of three different regimes are shown in Supplementary Movies 7-9.
+The evolution of three different regimes is shown in Supplementary Movies 7-9.